cbjrobertson/pulley_materials/README.md

 syncing](https://www.overleaf.com/learn/how-to/Dropbox_Synchronization).
 You should have a premium account through your .edu email.

-Pulley systems MA1_A, MA1_B, and MA2_A are done, so have a look at them.
+Pulley systems are in `original_material`.
+If you write any python scripts to do anything, put them in `code/`.
+Systems `MA1_A`, `MA1_B`, and `MA2_A` are done, so have a look at them.
 The task is to refactor the TeX code for the rest of the systems such that we can alter (1) ceiling height (defined with \a), (2) pulley diameter (defined with \radlg and \radrp), and (3) rope thickness (you'll need to add a width variable for this, as I showed you on Friday.